Getting great teachers into Minnesota schools

 Now, we must defend this new system and make sure that it works as intended, getting talented teachers in front of the Minnesota students that need them.

-If you’re a teacher seeking a Minnesota license, click here to learn how the tiered licensure system should work for you, and fill out this form if you’re experiencing any challenges with it.
+If you’re a teacher seeking a Minnesota license, click here to learn how the tiered licensure system should work for you, and let us know if you’re experiencing any challenges with it.
 Finally, click here to read our March 2018 report for more background on tiered licensure and other recent policy changes to educator licensing and preparation.